"The Mere Distinction of Colour": Telling the Story of Slavery at Montpelier

 In the video, spoken word poet Regie Gibson is candid about America’s tenuous relationship with our interpretations of the past.
 “I think our problem as Americans is that we actually hate history, so we can’t really connect the dots,” he says.
 “What we love is nostalgia.
 We love to remember things exactly the way they didn’t happen.
 History itself is often an indictment.
 And people?
 We hate to be indicted.”

-It might seem more comfortable to ignore or soften retellings of slavery’s difficult history and its significant impacts on the present lives of African-Americans.
-But the “Mere Distinction of Colour” chooses to instead create an inclusive interpretation of slavery that addresses tough questions about where our national identity stands today.
+It might seem more comfortable to ignore or soften retellings of slavery’s difficult history and its significant impacts on the lives of African Americans today.
+But the “Mere Distinction of Colour” chooses to instead create an inclusive interpretation of slavery that addresses tough questions about where our national identity currently stands.